 So, don’t take this article as the gospel truth.
 Accuracy is never the goal of origin stories and lore.

 Rather, consider it a story that was circulating in Moscow in the late 1960s.
 It offered one explanation for why the Soviet Union switched its focus from adult gymnasts to teenagers.
 (We’ll return to this subject in future posts.)

 But it does make you think: Why have we started the history of teenage gymnasts with Korbut and Comăneci?
 Should the rise of prominent teenage gymnasts in the post-WWII era start with Čáslavská in the 1950s?
+Or with someone else?
 If history is a matter of perspective, whose perspective have we been telling?